-No Chapter / Section Policy Number Respondent Comment Response Amendment Section Number ensure consistency and conformity with other relevant plan policies.
+No Chapter / Section Policy Number Respondent Comment Response Amendment

+ensure consistency and conformity with other relevant plan policies.
 Planning Authority.

-The site capacity of 3 has been determined through consideration of the size of the village and range of services within the windfall definition of up to 4 houses contained within the emerging Local Plan.
-Larger Parishes (i.e. Great Easton) which are higher up in the settlement hierarchy have had similar restrictions pass Examination.
-22 H2 Housing Mix Savills on behalf of Merton College (landowner) The College agrees that proposals for housing development should demonstrate, within reason and based on need and market demand, how proposals would meet current and future needs.
-Nevertheless it is considered that a wider remit of housing need not exclusively limited to the parish be reflected in any proposed policy.
-Noted.
-It is considered that the policy appropriately reflects the need to meet local need whilst having regard for commercial considerations.
-None.
-The principle of providing a mix of housing on sites is supported where appropriate to specific sites.
-It is acknowledged that some local need relates to smaller two-three bedroom dwellings, with larger homes not comprising a majority on any single site.
-It is, however, noted that the extent to which a mix of dwellings can be provided on small scale sites (i.e. up to three units as proposed in the Neighbourhood Plan) is dependant on site characteristics.
-The scale and volume of development which may be achieved on site is also dependant upon market demand and developer intentions.
+The site capacity of 3

+has been determined

+through consideration

+of the size of the

+village and range of

+services within the

+windfall definition of

+up to 4 houses

+contained within the

+emerging Local Plan.

+Larger Parishes (i.e.

+Great Easton) which

+are higher up in the

+settlement hierarchy

+have had similar

+restrictions pass

+Examination.

+22 H2 Savills on The College agrees that proposals for housing development Noted.
+It is considered None.

+Housing behalf of should demonstrate, within reason and based on need and that the policy

+Mix Merton market demand, how proposals would meet current and future appropriately reflects

+College needs.
+Nevertheless it is considered that a wider remit of housing the need to meet local

+(landowner) need not exclusively limited to the parish be reflected in any need whilst having

+proposed policy. regard for commercial

+considerations.

+The principle of providing a mix of housing on sites is supported

+where appropriate to specific sites.
+It is acknowledged that some

+local need relates to smaller two-three bedroom dwellings, with

+larger homes not comprising a majority on any single site.
+It is,

+however, noted that the extent to which a mix of dwellings can be

+provided on small scale sites (i.e. up to three units as proposed in

+the Neighbourhood Plan) is dependent on site characteristics.
+The

+scale and volume of development which may be achieved on site

+is also dependant upon market demand and developer intentions.

 Too prescriptive a requirement could prevent or preclude site